Order MEDIDERMA® MELA 360 Spot Corrector Serum for Clinics

 |---|---|

-When MEDIDERMA® MELA 360 SPOT CORRECTOR SERUM is not available in the needed quantity, substitutions should be reviewed by the provider responsible for the protocol.
-A suitable substitute should match the intended cosmetic role, not just the broad category name.
-Ingredient overlap, irritation potential, SPF expectations, and patient instructions all need review before any change is made.
+If MEDIDERMA® MELA 360 SPOT CORRECTOR SERUM is not on hand in the needed quantity, substitutions should be approved by the clinician or manager responsible for the pigment protocol.
+A suitable substitute should match the intended cosmetic role, not only the broad category name.
+Ingredient overlap, irritation potential, product texture, SPF expectations, and patient instructions all need review before a change is made.

-Inventory planning should also consider seasonality.
-Pigment-care demand often rises around peel programs, post-summer discoloration visits, and maintenance campaigns.
-Keep internal substitution notes specific enough that front-desk, treatment, and retail staff use the same language.
+Inventory planning should account for seasonal demand.
+Pigment-care interest often increases around peel programs, post-summer discoloration visits, and maintenance campaigns.
+Keep substitution notes specific enough that front-desk, treatment, and retail staff use the same terminology when discussing the regimen.

 Authoritative Sources

-The following sources support ingredient and manufacturer context.
-They do not replace the current product insert or clinic policy.
+The following sources support manufacturer and ingredient context.
+They do not replace the current product insert, carton, or clinic policy.

-- Manufacturer product details are available from Mediderma MELA 360.
+- Manufacturer product information is available from Mediderma MELA 360 Spot Corrector.

-- Vitamin C background is summarized by NIH Vitamin C.
+- Vitamin C background is summarized by the NIH Office of Dietary Supplements.

 This content is for informational purposes only and is not a substitute for professional medical advice.